-From the intro of the Blind Man arc.

 There's a finished Let's Play of the game with GirlGamerGab playing it and later translating the Japanese subtitles to English with some help.
 Do note that what she translates while playing it may conflict with the subs since she's playing without any prior knowledge at first before the videos gets edited and uploaded to the internet.

 The game's six chapters are being released in Japan as smartphone episode games for iOS and Google Play for those who have Japanese accounts only.
 An English release for iOS and Google Play was also made available on the 15th of March, 2018, locailized by I-Play from South Korea.
 Their social media rep that they're looking at 10K downloads before they would start to localize the other chapters.
 As of 2019, they announced that all translation for the other chapters are on hiatus as they wanted to monitor all reviews and reaction from non-Japanese gamers.
-However, the app is taken offline as of 2020.
+This means that the Blindman chapter is the only one available.

 The game is followed by a sequel, Shin Hayarigami 2.
 Saki returns as the main protagonist.
 GirlGamerGab has once again returned to translate it, and thankfully, that too is finished.